-This disorder–a progressive thinning of the cornea–is the most common corneal dystrophy in the U.S., affecting one in every 2000 Americans.
-It is more prevalent in teenagers and adults in their 20s.
-Keratoconus arises when the middle of the cornea thins and gradually bulges outward, forming a rounded cone shape.
+This disease–a progressive thinning of the cornea–is the most common corneal dystrophy in the U.S., Keratoconus typically first appears in individuals who are in their late teens or early twenties, but it can affect older adults too.
+Keratoconus arises when the cornea thins and gradually bulges outward, forming a rounded cone shape.
 This abnormal curvature changes the cornea’s refractive power, producing moderate to severe distortion (astigmatism) and blurriness (nearsightedness) of vision.
-Keratoconus may also cause swelling and a sight-impairing scarring of the tissue.

-Studies indicate that keratoconus stems from one of several possible causes:
+Studies indicate that keratoconus stems from several possible causes:

-Keratoconus usually affects both eyes.
+Keratoconus affects both eyes, although each eye may be affected differently.
 At first, people can correct their vision with eyeglasses.
-But as the astigmatism worsens, they must rely on specially fitted contact lenses to reduce the distortion and provide better vision.
+But as astigmatism worsens, they must rely on specially fitted contact lenses to reduce the distortion and correct vision.
 Although finding a comfortable contact lens can be an extremely frustrating and difficult process, it is crucial because a poorly fitting lens could further damage the cornea and make wearing a contact lens intolerable.